01mf02/jq-lang-spec/spec.typ

 The evaluation semantics are given in @tab:eval-semantics.
 We suppose that the Cartesian operator $cartesian$ is defined on pairs of values, yielding a value result.
-We have seen examples of the shown filters in @preliminaries.
+We have seen examples of the shown filters in @tour.

 An implementation may also define custom semantics for named filters.
 For example, an implementation may define